-The Freechild Project expands on Wendy’s idea and suggests youth infusion means the absolute and complete integration of youth throughout all of society.
+The Freechild Institute expands on Wendy’s idea and suggests youth infusion means the absolute and complete integration of youth throughout all of society.
 It encapsulates the total end of all age-based restrictions against children and youth, instead acknowledging their vast and under-acknowledged contributions and energies as they apply throughout homes, schools, organizations, communities, nations and the world.
 As youth infusion becomes apparent throughout a society, young people gain the rights to vote, move freely, and partake in the economy.
 They also gain the responsibilities of paying taxes, engaging civically and building community.

-Ways Youth can Change the World through Youth Infusion
+Ways for Youth Engagement in Youth Infusion

 Youth Mainstreaming — Transforming institutions by engaging young people throughout their functions is a key step towards youth infusion, and is embodied by youth mainstreaming.
 Professional development, training and programs should reflect this commitment.